Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Related Work

 \subsubsection{Video Object Detection with Post-processing}

 These methods first use an image object detector to detect video frames as independent images.
-Then, the unique Spatio-temporal information of video data is used to improve the accuracy of detection results \cite{2016_Han_Seq_NMS, 2016_Kang_Tubelets_with_CNN, 2018_Kang_T-CNN}.
+Then, the unique Spatio-temporal information of video data is used to improve the accuracy of detection results \cite{2016_Han_Seq_NMS, 2016_Kang_Tubelets_with_CNN, 2018_Kang_T-CNN, 2019_Belhassen_Seq-Bbox_Matching}.
 For example, Seq-NMS \cite{2016_Han_Seq_NMS} uses Intersection over Union (IOU) to find the same object in adjacent frames and then re-scores the object with low confidence to improve the detection score of the object in the video.
 Literature \cite{2016_Kang_Tubelets_with_CNN} proposed a complete framework for video object detection based on static image object detection and general object tracking.
 Firstly, object detection and object tracking techniques are used to generate tubelets object proposal frames.
 Then, the strong detection boxes in the tubelets are used to enhance the weak detection boxes.
-Finally, a temporal convolutional network is used to re-score the tubelets.
-Similar to \cite{2018_Kang_T-CNN} extends the popular still image detection framework to solve the generic object detection problem in videos by fusing temporal and contextual information from tubelets.
-The proposed method effectively incorporates temporal information into the proposed detection framework by locally propagating detection results between adjacent frames and globally modifying detection confidence along the pipeline generated by the tracking algorithm.
+Finally, a temporal convolutional network is used to re-score the tubelets. \cite{2018_Kang_T-CNN} extends the popular still image detection framework to solve the generic object detection problem in videos by fusing temporal and contextual information from tubelets. this method effectively incorporates temporal information into the proposed detection framework by locally propagating detection results between adjacent frames and globally modifying detection confidence along the tubelets generated by the tracking algorithm.
+Literature \cite{2019_Belhassen_Seq-Bbox_Matching} generates tubelets by matching Bboxes across time and then takes a similar idea as Literature \cite{2018_Kang_T-CNN} to correct false and missed detections in the tubelets.

 These methods generally require that the detector has better detection performance in some frames or that the object to be detected has rich features in some frames.
 When the features of the object to be detected are not obvious in any frame, the algorithm will not achieve satisfactory results.